pieter-v-n/pmx-cluster-tb/README.md

 So follow these steps in sequence:
 1. Use the Proxmox GUI to login as root to `pve1`.
 2. Go to Datacenter -> Cluster -> Create Cluster.
-Cluster Name: `pvc1`, Cluster Network Link 0: `fc00::81`.
+Cluster Name: `pvc1`, Cluster Network Link 0: `fc00::81`, Cluster Network Link 1: `192.168.178.11`.
 Click Create and wait until the cluster creation task has completed.
 3. Go to Datacenter -> Cluster -> Join Information and click `Copy Information`.
 4. Use the Proxmox GUI to login as root to `pve2`.
 5. Go to Datacenter -> Cluster -> Join Cluster.
 Paste the buffer into the text window.
 Enter the root password of pve1.
-Select `fc00::82/128` for Cluster Network Link 0.
+Select `fc00::82/128` for Cluster Network Link 0, and `192.168.178.12/24` for Cluster Network Link 1.
 Click Join `pvc1`.
 6. Use the Proxmox GUI to login as root to `pve1`.
 7. Go to Datacenter -> Cluster -> Join Information and click `Copy Information`.
 8. Use the Proxmox GUI to login as root to `pve3`.
 9. Go to Datacenter -> Cluster -> Join Cluster.
 Paste the buffer into the text window.
 Enter the root password of pve1.
-Select `fc00::83/128` for Cluster Network Link 0.
+Select `fc00::83/128` for Cluster Network Link 0, and `192.168.178.13/24` for Cluster Network Link 1.
 Click Join `pvc1`.
 10. Close the browsers that are connected to `pve2` and `pve3`.
 11. On `pve1` go to Datacenter.
 You should see the name of the Datacenter: `pvc1` with 3 hosts: `pve1`, `pve2` and `pve3`.
 Now the corosync network is operational, you can manage all pve's of the cluster from any of the pve's.